scooter1556/hass-addons/glow2mqtt/DOCS.md

 * `glow_device_id`: This is your CAD hardware ID (e.g. A8980AB7AB04)
 * `glow_username`: The username associated with your Glow account (also used to login to the Bright app)
 * `glow_password`: The password associated with your Glow account (also used to login to the Bright app)
+* `glow_provider`: The data provider is assumed to be Hildebrand (HILD).
+If your provider is different you can change it here (e.g. OCT for Octopus Energy)

 Miscellaneous options:
 * `discovery`: Home Assistant automatic MQTT discovery